jayschwa/AndroidSliderPreference/README.md

 	}
 }
 ```
-2. Step: Add the dependency to your project build.gradle
+2. Step: Add the library as a dependency to your project `build.gradle`:
 ```
 dependencies {
     // [...]